 The most recent charter law went into effect as of Aug.
-28, 2012.
+28, 2016.

-1. In a metropolitan school district;
+1. In the St. Louis city school district;

-4. In a school district that has been classified as provisionally accredited by the state board of education and has received scores on its annual performance report consistent with a classification of provisionally accredited or unaccredited for three consecutive school
+4. In a school district that has been classified as provisionally accredited for three consecutive school years under specific conditions.
+See Section 160.400.2(4);

-Except as further provided in subsection 4 of this section, the following entities are eligible to sponsor charter schools:
+Yes.
+Refer to Section 160.400.3, RSMo. – the following entities are eligible to sponsor charter schools:

-2. Apublic four-year college or university with an approved teacher education program that meets regional or national standards of accreditation;
+2. A public four-year college or university with an approved teacher education program that meets regional or national standards of accreditation;

 3. A community college, the service area of which encompasses some portion of the district;

 4. Any private four-year college or university with an enrollment of at least one thousand students, with its primary campus in Missouri, and with an approved teacher preparation program;